theforeman/forklift/README.md

 Install `docker-compose` from [docker compose](https://docs.docker.com/compose/install/) (or via native packaging)

-cd into this directory and run `docker-compose up`.
+cd into this directory and run `docker-compose build`.
 This will build postgres image and Foreman (develop branch) image.

 Once the environment is up, you may simply login to `http://localhost`.
 SSL is disabled for this deployment.